ravikumar001/codetest/README.md

-kkkkksome more changes to code
+some more changes to code